Quantum repeaters based on trapped ions with decoherence free subspace encoding: Achieving longer distances

 One possibility is to increase the fidelity of the ion-photon entanglement and the gates.
 The resulting fidelities, when assuming ion-ion entanglement with 99.9\% fidelity and single-(two) qubit gates with 0.01 (0.1)\% noise, are provided in tables \ref{fidoutlook1} and \ref{fidoutlook2} for version 1 and 2 of the swapping operations, respectively.
 The assumed noise parameters are beyond what has been demonstrated in the current setup, but it should be noted that gates with such low noise have already been achieved in other ion trap setups \cite{Ballance15}.

 The corresponding distribution times are plotted in Fig. \ref{timesoutlook}, assuming that the probability of an ion emitting a single photon followed by successful frequency conversion is given by $p=0.75$.
-Ion-cavity setups and photon conversion devices are not available now with these efficiencies, but such probabilities are reasonable assuming state-of-the-art cavities and the fact that there is no fundamental limit to photon conversion efficiency
+Ion-cavity setups and photon conversion devices are not available now with these efficiencies, but such probabilities are reasonable assuming state-of-the-art cavities (see the discussion in the Methods section of Ref. \cite{Stute2012}) and the fact that there is no fundamental limit to photon conversion efficiency.

 In summary, we see that the quantum repeater based on trapped ions and using a DFS as described above is capable of extending quantum communication to distances of several thousand kilometers assuming futuristic but reasonable parameters.